madoxlx/EGTV3/replit.md

 - Uses TSX for direct TypeScript execution
 - Hot reload with Vite development server
 - Session-based authentication for development
-- SQLite fallback for local development (PostgreSQL preferred)
+- PostgreSQL database for all environments

 ### Production Considerations
 - PostgreSQL database with SSL connections